dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 As we showed in Intel's LBR section, starting from Skylake microarchitecture, there is a special `Cycle Count` field in the LBR entry.
 This additional field specifies the number of elapsed cycles between two taken branches.
 Since the target address in the previous (N-1) LBR entry is the beginning of a basic block (BB) and the source address of the current (N) LBR entry is the last instruction of the same basic block, then the cycle count is the latency of this basic block.

 This type of analysis is not supported on AMD platforms since they don't record a cycle count in the LBR record.
-According to ARM's BRBE specification, it can be supported, but due to the unavailability of processors that implement this extension, it is not possible to verify.
+According to Arm's BRBE specification, it can be supported, but due to the unavailability of processors that implement this extension, it is not possible to verify.
 However, Intel supports it.
 Here is an example:

 ```
 400618:   movb  $0x0, (%rbp,%rdx,1)    <= start of the BB